Bill13579/beltout/README.md

 **BeltOut** is **the world's first *pitch-perfect*, zero-shot, voice-to-voice timbre transfer model with *a generalized understanding of timbre and how it affects delivery of performances*.** It is based on ChatterboxVC.

+(The [Huggingface Repository](https://huggingface.co/Bill13579/beltout) and the [Github Repository](https://github.com/bill13579/beltout) is mirrored; examples and checkpoints should be downloaded from Huggingface)

 **[NEW] To first give an overhead view of what this model does:**

 First, it is important to establish a key idea about why your voice sounds the way it does.
 There are two parts to voice, the part you *can* control, and the part you *can't*.